How do soy sauce, tamari sauce and coconut aminos compare, and which one is best for you?

-Tamari is very similar to soy sauce but the main difference is that it doesn’t contain wheat.
-So this can make a great gluten-free alternative!
-Like soy sauce, tamari is also high in sodium but you can also purchase reduced sodium varieties too.
+Tamari is like soy sauce but the main difference is it doesn’t contain wheat.
+So Tamari sauce can make a great gluten-free alternative!
+Like soy sauce, tamari sauce is also high in sodium but you can buy reduced sodium varieties too.
 Tamari looks, smells, tastes, and has a consistency almost identical to soy sauce.
-It maybe a little saltier but I was using a regular variety compared to a reduced sodium soy sauce when comparing these.
-So i’d say it’s comparable product with the added benefit of being gluten-free for anyone needing this alternative*
+So it’s comparable alternative with the added benefit of being gluten-free for anyone needing this option*

 The nutritional information found in this post is of a general nature only.
 If you need more specific information based on your unique situation please see a dietitian in your local area.